raonyguimaraes/pynnotator/README.md

 Features
 ========

+- 20 min installation on Google Cloud or AWS.
 - Multithread Efficient!
-- Annotate a VCF file using multiple VCFs as a reference
+- Annotate a VCF file using multiple VCFs as a reference.
-- Combine the best tools available for annotation
+- Combine the best tools available for annotation.

 Files
 =====